Ottonian Renaissance: Libraries

-Innovations: Dialectic and Sciences
+Innovations: dialectic and sciences

 Dialectic

 Until this period, the logica vetus (consisting of Boethius's translations of Aristotle and Porphyry and Cicero's Topics) formed the basis of dialectic teaching.
 The discipline was revitalized in the late 10th century by the rediscovery of Boethius's works through exchanges with the Byzantine Empire: the Categorical Syllogisms and Hypothetical Syllogisms, added to his Definitions and Divisions.

-Gerbert was familiar with these texts and distinguished himself through his mastery of dialectic during the 980 Ravenna dispute with Otric and in his treatise De rationalis et ratione uti (On the Rational and the Use of Reason), written in 997 and dedicated to Otto III.
+Gerbert was familiar with these texts and distinguished himself through his mastery of dialectic during the 980 Ravenna dispute with Otric and in his treatise De rationali et ratione uti (On the Rational and the Use of Reason), written in 997 and dedicated to Otto III.
 Abbo commented on these works of Boethius in two treatises, appreciated by his student Aimoin, who said of his master that he very clearly untangled certain knots of dialectical syllogisms (...).

 Fulbert was familiar with Abbo's and especially Gerbert's works: manuscript 100 of the Chartres municipal library, a florilegium of dialectic works from Fulbert's time and likely from his collection, includes Porphyry's Introduction, Aristotle's Categories, Fulbert's own Distinction between Rhetoric and Dialectic, Cicero's Topics, Aristotle's Peri Hermeneia, three commentaries by Boethius, and Gerbert's De Ratione from 997.
 The Chartres master further developed dialectic teaching, increasingly mastered in the early 11th century, as did Abbot Majolus of Cluny.